Three Schur functors related to pre-Lie algebras: Introduction

 This is a short note, and we do not intend to overload it with excessive recollections.
 We refer the reader to \cite{LV2012} for relevant information on symmetric operads, Koszul duality, and operadic twisting cochains, and to \cite{BLL1998} for information on combinatorics of species.
-All operads in this paper are defined over a field $\kk$ of characteristic zero, and are assumed weight graded and connected.
-All chain complexes are homological (with the differential of degree $-1$).
+In particular, following \cite{LV2012}, we refer to analytic endofunctors on the category of vector spaces as Schur functors, and use the notation $\kappa$ for the twisting morphism between an operad and its Koszul dual cooperad.
+All operads in this paper are defined over a field $\kk$ of characteristic zero, and are assumed weight graded and connected; we denote by $\mathbb{I}$ the trivial operad (linear span of the unit).
+All chain complexes are homologically graded (with the differential of degree $-1$); we use the notation $s$ to implement shifts of homological degree.
 When writing down elements of operads, we use Latin letters as placeholders; when working with algebras over operads that carry nontrivial homological degrees, there are extra signs which arise from applying operations to arguments via the usual Koszul sign rule.